Key Takeaways

 1. Calculate SEO expenses

-Inhouse teams and ressourcers
+In-house teams and resources

-Agencies, freelancers and SEO consultants
+Agencies, freelancers, and SEO consultants

-The easiest expense to measure is all the external work done by agencies and freelancers as you’ll often have a retainer contract with them with a fixed monthly rate.
+The easiest expense to measure is all the external work done by agencies and freelancers, as you’ll often have a retainer contract with them with a fixed monthly rate.

 SEO tools